owagner/modbus2mqtt/README.md

 Why spicier?
 ------------
-modbus2mqtt by Oliver Wagner is very nicely written but it has some caveats:
+modbus2mqtt by Oliver Wagner is very nicely written but it has some downsides:
 - polling of consecutive references (coils/registers) is not done within a single modbus request.
 Instead there is a modbus request for every single reference which dramatically limits the performance of the whole bus.